Your summary statement explained

 Your itemised statement explained

-Any additional money you borrowed from us during 2018, or the original advance if the mortgage was taken out during 2018.
-If you had any monies advanced during 2018 and opted to add any fees to this amount, they will be included in this figure.
+Any additional money you borrowed from us during 2020, or the original advance if the mortgage was taken out during 2020.
+If you chose to add any fees to this amount, they will be included in this figure.

-This figure shows you how much interest was charged on your mortgage accounts(s) during 2018.
+This figure shows you how much interest was charged on your mortgage account(s) during 2020.

 4. Other charges

 A figure totalling any other charges applied to your mortgage.